-This is a well-known problem and it is difficult to solve exactly (it's a so called NP-complete problem).
-Therefore, we may be happy to find a solution which is not optimal, by using the following simple algorithm:
+This is a well-known problem which is difficult to solve exactly (it's a so called NP-complete problem).
+Therefore, it maight be sufficient to find a solution which is not optimal, by using the following simple algorithm:

-Assume that both objects and boxes are numbered from 1 to n.
-Pick one object at a time (sequentially) and put it in the first box which can handle it (ie the box with a remaining weight which can handle the object).
+Assume both objects and boxes are numbered from 1 to n.
+Pick one object at a time (sequentially) and put it in the first box which can handle it (if the box with a remaining weight which can handle the object).

 Your task is to describe how this algorithm can be implemented so that it runs in time $O(n \log n)$ (in the worst case with unit cost).
-To achieve this, you will have to build a heap-like data structure in which you can quickly look up the first box that holds the current object.
+To achieve this, you will have to build a heap-like data structure in which you can quickly look up the first box that should hold the current object.

-- Negative reduction In the last exercise we described an algorithm that finds an approximate solution to the bin packing problem.
+- Negative reduction In previous exercise we described an algorithm that finds an approximate solution to bin packing problem.
 The algorithm works by placing each object in the first box that can handle it.
 The goal was to implement the algorithm in time $O(n \log n)$.
-Show that $\Omega(n \log n)$ is a lower bound for the algorithm time complexity. - Positive reduction A useful way to solve problems is to find a reduction to a problem which you already know how to solve.
+Show that $\Omega(n \log n)$ is a lower bound for the algorithm time complexity. - Positive reduction A useful way to solve problems is by finding a reduction to a problem which you already know how to solve.
 You should use this method to solve the following problem.